aertslab/SCENIC/vignettes/FAQ.md

 *Frequently asked questions (FAQ):*

   *Interpretation of results:*
-   - What is the meaning of the sufix '_extended' in the regulon name?
+   - What is the meaning of the sufix '_extended' and the number in parenthesis in the regulon name?
    - Is it possible to use pseudotime/trajectory inference methods on the output of SCENIC? (e.g. to explore how TF activity changes over time)
    - Missing relevant TFs / Known motifs are not annotated to the TF